 Keep in mind that your system will ask for a Windows Installation Device in the process.

-This should definitely fix stop code - Inaccessible Boot Device in your PC.
+This should fix the stop code - Inaccessible Boot Device in your PC.

 Often, after you fix stop code - Inaccessible Boot Device or Windows stop code: Unmountable Boot Volume, you might lose critically important data.